Preben Elkjær: Style of play

 Elkjær is regarded as one of Denmark's all-time greatest forwards.
-A notorious smoker, his playing style was however not short of breath, being dominated by a rock-like determination.
+A notorious smoker, his playing style was, however, not short of breath, being dominated by a rock-like determination.
 He never seemed to give up on a lost ball – from time to time resulting in a goal.

 His style was an unorthodox combination of physical confrontations and great dribbling abilities.
 Described as "powerful and dynamic", Elkjær could hardly be stopped when going on his own, one of his trademarks.
 His aggression was matched by few, and whenever he would receive the ball with his back to the goal he would immediately turn with the ball and attempt to head for goal.

-Elkjær's aggressive style of play was well combined with the calmness and vision of the younger Michael Laudrup when they played side by side on the national team, and they were named the "most effective" attacking duo of the 1986 World Cup.
+Elkjær's aggressive style of play paired well with the calmness and vision of the younger Michael Laudrup when they played side by side on the national team, and they were named the "most effective" attacking duo of the 1986 World Cup.

 At Hellas Verona, Preben Elkjær was one of the few players in the Serie A that didn't have a specific role.
 Other than being expected to score goals, he was mostly given a carte blanche by coach Osvaldo Bagnoli.